TrackyRaul/2020_5CI__team3_Farkas/docs/proj_charter.md

 At the minimum, the web application will be incapsulated inside a containerized environment and new features will be implemented.
 Time permitting, the scope could be extended to include the creation of a completely automated system to update the timetable.

 ## Risks and obstacles to success
-The team faces a lack of experience in implementing a professional project.
-In fact, the developers have to study new technologies and documenting a project from start to end.
-Also, some time will be spended in debugging and fixing issues.
+The team is not experienced in finishing a professional project.
+In fact, the team members have to work with new technologies and write the complete software documentation.
+Some time will be spent in debugging and fixing issues.
 Thus, the project end date may be delayed.

 ## Signatures